Short History of the Orthodox Church of the Culdees

 The day of the consecration was met with various wonders and miracles as a sign it was ordained by God.
 Interested parties may inquire for the various proof.

-In the year of our Lord, 2017, +Stephen was awarded a Doctorate of Theology from Saint Peter & Paul College and University Instituti Sancti Pauli.
-He may use in His style His Eminence ++Archbishop Dr. Stephen Michael Nott-Brunswick, DT (Within the OCC He is called Primace without extra titles, and externally shortens it to Reverend for unity within other modern international churches that are all considered part of Christ’s one body).
+In the year of our Lord, 2017, +Stephen was awarded with a Doctorate of Divinity.
+As with tradition of ordinations, the Professor Becker from Lutheran Institute of St Peter and St Paul, referred him along with the references to the school’s headmaster.
+So +Stephen may use in His style HMSH ++Archbishop Dr. Stephen d’Guelph Brunswick, DD (Within the OCC He is called Primace without extra titles, and externally shortens it to Reverend for unity within other modern international churches that are all considered part of Christ’s one body.
+Whether you wish to address him as “sir” for his Royal and Imperial inheritance, or the higher titles of “The Rev Dr” or Reverend is also fine and acceptable as brothers should be working with the least amount of obstacles.
+Per the Parliament of Wolfenbuttel-Brunswick the citizens have other regulations.)

 While some believe these consecrations are not necessary, several Universities worldwide consider these as a requirement for anyone acting in priestly service.
 The English church, and many other churches that are not under Rome’s structure, decided to retain the Episcopal succession.
 This covers all international recognitions, as it says the English church has “retained it’s Episcopacy, but not as from Pope Gregory, who sent Augustine the monk hither, but from Joseph of Arimathea”.
 This is together with a wider re-establishment and recognition within the Eastern Orthodox Church (The True Orthodox Church, that escaped the Bolshevik massacres by living in the catacombs, AKA Catacomb church.
 In agreement with the canons of the original Russian church, to keep Sabbath on Saturday.)